artem32777/artem32777/README.md

 # About me:

-Frontend Developer specializing in creating and optimizing websites.<br>
+Hey!
+I'am frontend developer with a focus on building and optimizing websites.<br>
-Highly proficient in CMS WordPress.<br>
+Expert in WordPress CMS.<br>
-Also, experienced in developing applications with Vue and React.<br>
+Experienced in developing applications with Vue and Nuxt.<br>
-Work for an international company that develops software to analyze data from Google Services.<br>
+Work for a company that develops software to analyze data from Google Services.<br>
-Currently passionate about studying blockchain, smart contracts, TON ecosystem, Tact and Func languages.<br>
+Passionate about exploring the TON ecosystem, blockchain technology, mini apps, bots, smart contracts.<br>

 # Languages:
 <table>